dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 it is recommended that the code is merged after 72 hours so the community has a chance to comment on the changes.
 Any pull request that fixes issues in a broken CI pipeline can be merged faster to unblock other pull requests.
-A pull request that fixes security issues are also exempted.
+A pull request that fixes security issues is also exempted.
 It is recommended to use the label *high priority* to flag pull requests that have to be merged before the minimum 24 hour time frame.